Do you want to study in New Zealand?

 When you choose to study in New Zealand, you’re guaranteed a world-class education.
 Your surroundings can’t be beat either.
 New Zealand is considered to be one of the most beautiful countries in the world.

-It’s no surprise nearly 50 000 international students chose to further their education in New Zealand in 2016.
+It’s no surprise more than 60 000 international students chose to further their education in New Zealand in 2017.

 More than 500 learning institutions